awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Dashboards.md

 # Using Amazon CloudWatch Dashboards<a name="CloudWatch_Dashboards"></a>

-Amazon CloudWatch dashboards are customizable home pages in the CloudWatch console that you can use to monitor your resources in a single view, even those resources that are spread across different regions\.
+Amazon CloudWatch dashboards are customizable home pages in the CloudWatch console that you can use to monitor your resources in a single view, even those resources that are spread across different Regions\.
 You can use CloudWatch dashboards to create customized views of the metrics and alarms for your AWS resources\.

 With dashboards, you can create the following:
 + A single view for selected metrics and alarms to help you assess the health of your resources and applications across one or more regions\.
 You can select the color used for each metric on each graph, so that you can easily track the same metric across multiple graphs\.